 Tai came to North Carolina to teach Hindi at three institutions (Carolina, NC State and Duke) via teleconferencing.
 He earned tenure at NC State, then joined the faculty at Carolina.
 Here, he has created challenging new courses like Sex and Social Justice in South Asia, designed an innovative program of musical events based on the concept of cultural “confluences” as the first curatorial fellow with Carolina Performing Arts and this spring is organizing a seminar on Islamophobia for the University’s Countering Hate project.

 Off campus, Taj sings and recites poetry at charity fundraisers and performs in theatrical productions.
-For the post 23 years, he has hosted a weekly radio show on 88.1 FM Sunday mornings that features South Asian music and guests who talk about social justice and philanthropic topics and uses a 50,000-member listserv to promote South Asian academic and cultural events in North Carolina.
+For the past 23 years, he has hosted a weekly radio show on 88.1 FM Sunday mornings that features South Asian music and guests who talk about social justice and philanthropic topics and uses a 50,000-member listserv to promote South Asian academic and cultural events in North Carolina.

 “In these difficult times, we desperately need professors like Afroz who have long experience and untiring energy to work for truth and justice,” Caldwell wrote.
 “I have seen him persevere in his struggle to bring opposed communities together, to promote cultural understanding through musical and educational events and to speak out with courage when confronted with bigotry.
 Overall I cannot think of any member of the UNC faculty who has worked to promote social justice and tolerance in so many different ways, on so many different platforms and across so many different communities.”